dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ## 4 - Making a utility module to help abstract some things

 While I was working out some new code for this post I thought I would take a moment to make a quick simple utilty module as a way to abstract some things away, so that I can create, and add arrow helpers, and other parts of a scene with very little code.
+This might be a little off topic, but there really is only so much to write about when it comes to only the arrow helper alone.
+Also the use of the arrow helper might be part of something more that can be summed up as having ways to go about making things a little better organized.
+With that said maybe this is not so far off base then.

 ### 4.1 - The utility module